By Scott Mathys, Chief Executive Officer

 Northern New York Community Foundation was vital to the process by providing matching funds as well as additional contributions to the food pantries during the year.
 In addition, United Way of Northern New York comes through each year with an annual food drive.
 Many other groups in our community help the pantries out with food drives as well.
 We are appreciative of all those efforts!

 Lewis County DSS to help with this concern.
-Last year that apartment temporarily housed people for a collective 958 bed nights.
-The average length of stay was 20 days.
+Last year that apartment temporarily housed 24 people for a collective 596 bed nights.

 Transportation: Getting to and from work is as important as having a job in the first place; especially in a rural county.
 Sometimes car repairs can become costly enough to jeopardize maintaining a job.
 Therefore, Opportunities has programs to aid with paying for those costly repairs.
-In 2018, the agency helped pay for 37 vehicle repairs and/or gas cards.
-These were made possible by the United Way of Northern New York and the Community Services Block Grant (CSBG).
+In 2019, the agency helped pay for 57 vehicle repairs and/or gas cards.
+These were made possible by the United Way of Northern New York and the Community Services Block Grant (CSBG), and unrestricted revenues from the proceeds of the Opportunity Knocks Thrift Store.
 In addition to a reliable vehicle, having safe and proper fitting car seats should not be something reserved only to families able to afford them.
-Because of that, Opportunities has 5 certified Car Seat Technicians who in 2018 provided 59 car seats to help our littlest county residents.
+Because of that, Opportunities had 4 certified Car Seat Technicians in 2019 who provided 80 car seats to help our littlest county residents.
 This program was supported by Child Passenger Safety and CSBG grants.

 Financial Security: Many people in poverty are eager to take control of their money instead of being controlled by financial pressures.
-We provide money management tips and classes to help build a better relationship with money.
+We provide money management tips and face-to-face meetings with people to help build a better relationship with their money.
 These resources help people build budgets, learn to live within their means, and develop essential money management skills.
-The agency also provided Rep Payee services for 21 people.
+The agency also provided Rep Payee services for 22 people.
 Our thrift store, “Opportunity Knocks” is a great resource for volunteerism and a place to buy lightly used items at a great price to stretch your own budget.
 The proceeds from sales also generate funds for services that grants don’t cover.

 The items briefly discussed above are just some of our many services.
 If you or someone you know could benefit from our assistance or want to know more about our other services, please “Like” our Facebook page, call us at 315-376-8202, or visit us on the web at www.lewiscountyopportunities.com.
 We are here to help.